 The fate of human communities, wildlife, and ecosystems become more and more tightly interwoven as people continue to expand and the world becomes increasingly interconnected through the ease of travel.
 Animal trafficking and land-use change are constantly bringing humans and wildlife into close contact and providing opportunities for the spread of diseases into new locations and new species.
 Worldwide, an estimated 75 percent of diseases affecting human health are caused by pathogens originating in animals (zoonotic).
 These include HIV/AIDS, Ebola, SARS, influenza, and MERS coronavirus, just to name a few.
-Smithsonian's Global Health Program and its collaborators understand the importance of wildlife health in the prevention of human disease and work tirelessly to identify global needs and implement responses effectively.
+The Global Health Program and its collaborators understand the importance of wildlife health in the prevention of human disease and work tirelessly to identify global needs and implement responses effectively.
 These efforts not only act upon threats identified in the present, but also to build the regional capacity to more quickly identify and respond to emerging threats in the future.

 With its rich history of leadership and innovation in the fields of wildlife disease, ecosystem conservation, and international capacity building, the Smithsonian is poised to spearhead efforts to identify, investigate, and mitigate the impact of diseases that afflict animals and humans alike.
-Smithsonian's Global Health Program scientists incorporate state-of-the-art scientific techniques and innovations, global experts, and up-to-the minute data to address global health threats at the community and regional level.
-By promptly joining local health responders with the tools and expertise they need, SGHP works to establish the capacity to prevent emerging infectious diseases at their source.
+The Global Health Program scientists incorporate state-of-the-art scientific techniques and innovations, global experts, and up-to-the minute data to address global health threats at the community and regional level.
+By promptly joining local health responders with the tools and expertise they need, GHP works to establish the capacity to prevent emerging infectious diseases at their source.